ryangerardwilson/csvbro/README.md

   - Condition syntax: `column <operator> value [AND|OR condition]` (e.g., `"column1 > 0.3"`, `"Col1 > 0.3 AND (Col2 > 0.5 OR Col9 > 1.2)"`)
   - Operators: `=`, `>`, `<`, `>=`, `<=`, `!=`, `LIKE` (for string containment)
   - Note: Numeric comparisons use float parsing; `LIKE` requires string columns and matches substrings (case-insensitive).
-Conditions must be enclosed in quotes.
+Conditions must be enclosed in double quotes in the shell command.

 ### Examples